ErikDz/semester_4/CSE207/final/apuntes.md

   - inextricalby relates:
     - minimum transmission duration (and thus minimum frame size): 2* max propagation delay
     > Say for example a and c transmitting.
 There is a danger that their signals collide on b (in the middle).
 If duration extended by 2* max propagation delay, then the rule "if transmission other than own received" will trigger avoiding collision at b
+    > **MTU:** is an abbreviation of “Minimum Transmit Unit” — which refers to the minimum time (i.e., number of octets) that a station must transmit once it starts transmitting, so as to ensure that collision detection is possible.
+The MTU of a given link is defined in the specification of said link.
+An MTU exists to ensure that no station engages in continuous transmissions and thus (in part) serves to avoid that a single station does not monopolize a link.
     - maximum network segment length
       - hence, max "number of repeaters"
     - Max for Ethernet Network segment:
       - 4 repeaters, 5 "cables"

+##### MAC protocol: CSMA/CD
+- Carrier Sense Multiple Access with Collision Detection
+- Listen before you transmit
+  - If channel is busy, back-off
+  - If channel is free, transmit
+  - If collision detected, abort transmission
+    - Back-off, retry later

+- Listen while you transmit
+- If transmission, other than own, received:
+  - COLLISION, back off, retry later
+  - otherwise, transmission succeeded

+> The data-link layer is concerned with ensuring communication between two stations on the same link., CSMA is an example of a MAC protocol.
+> MAC protocols are part of the data-link layer, and govern arbitration of medium access: who gets to transmit, when?
+> Calling the Data-Link Layer the “MAC layer” is, technically correct.

 #### Bridge - Forwarding between segments